Hidden (2015 film): Plot

 The two find a sewer system nearby and hide there.
-They hear someone approaching, who turns out to be Joe, Zoe's friend and next door neighbor.
+They hear someone approaching, who turns out to be Joey, Zoe's friend and next door neighbor.
 He has survived and leads them to others just like them within the underground sewers.
 Before Zoe and Claire join the group of infected survivors, Zoe notes how they managed to survive to day 302 while looking at the sun rising through a nearby window.
 Claire says "Not days," implying that their days are really "miracles", something Ray called each day at the beginning of the film.
 Claire looks up into the window before climbing through the sewer hole, revealing her blood shot eyes.